Kkolias/drifters-api/README.md

 ## Description

-this is a project made for fun and practice. this api can create, update and get drift cars, drivers, tracks and maybe even events
+this is a project made for fun and practice. this api can create, update and get drift cars, drivers, tracks and maybe even events.

+## Starter

+this project uses sramocki's starter repo: https://github.com/sramocki/nestjs-typeorm-example-migrations

 ## Installation